InternetHealthReport/internet-yellow-pages/iyp/crawlers/openintel/README.md

 global Domain Name System (DNS) by running a number of forward and reverse DNS measurements.

-While OpenINTEL runs measurements to a variety of domain names, IYP currently only fetches data for the [Tranco top 1 million list](https://data.openintel.nl/data/tranco1m/) as the ranks of this dataset are already fetched by the `tranco.top1m` crawler.
+While OpenINTEL runs measurements to a variety of domain names, IYP currently only fetches data for the [Tranco top 1 million list](https://data.openintel.nl/data/tranco1m/) since it combines rankings from the other lists and the ranks of this dataset are already fetched by the `tranco.top1m` crawler.

 IYP uses only `A` queries to add IP resolution for DomainName nodes.